chrisballinger/prosody-modules/mod_firewall/README.markdown

   Action                   Description
   ------------------------ ------------------------------------------------------------------------
   `JUMP CHAIN=name`        Switches chains, and passes the stanza through the rules in chain 'name'.
 If the new chain causes the stanza to be dropped/redirected, the current chain halts further processing.
+  `RETURN.`                Stops executing the current chain and returns to the parent chain.
+For built-in chains, equivalent to PASS.
+RETURN is implicit at the end of every chain.

 It is possible to jump to chains defined by other scripts and modules.